imphilippesimo/springboot-graphql-error-handling/README.md

-#Graphql Error Handling with Spring Boot
+# Graphql Error Handling with Spring Boot

-##Simple demo on how to handle server side error within a spring boot app
+## Simple demo on how to handle server side error within a spring boot app

-Commits:
+ **Commits:**
 1) Initial project with generic errors
+2) Customize errors according to the problem